BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/README.md

 **For use with VTubeStudio**
 ------
 * For convenience download and extract the **Skeleton_Model.zip** file
-* Please copy/place the Skeleton_Model folder into the Live2DModels VTubeStudio folder:-
+* Copy/place the Skeleton_Model folder into the Live2DModels VTubeStudio folder:-
    *  <VtubeStudio.exe-Path>\VTube Studio_Data\StreamingAssets\Live2DModels (for Windows)

-* The output value parameter values might need to be change in VTubeStudio, please see the Parameter Values tables bellow for the values to use.
+* The output value parameter values might need to be change in VTubeStudio, please see the parameter values tables below for the values to use.

-* The model also has the following extra custom parameters not used by default in VTubeStudio, an external VtubeStudio plugin is needed to use them:-
+* The model also has the following extra custom parameters not used by default in VTubeStudio, an external VTubeStudio plugin is needed to use them:-
    * LeftUpperArmRotation
    * LeftForearmRotation
    * LeftUpperArmExtend